wintere/introhpc-archive/talapas-essentials/lesson.md

 You can also explore the filesystem and even upload files of up to 10GB in the [Talapas Files app](../talapas-scripting/setup.html#OnDemand -> Files).

 Need temporary storage?
-The `/scratch/PIRG_NAME` directory associated with your PIRG has 20TB of storage with a time limit of 90 days per last access.
+The `/scratch/PIRG_NAME` directory associated with your PIRG has 20TB of storage.
+Data in `/scratch/` not accessed within the last 90 days will be deleted.

 ### New PIRGs
 Joined Talapas recently?
 This implementation assumes all files and folders within a PIRG are shared among all members.